-Petty started a solo career, but soon reconvened with the members of Mudcrutch, naming them the Heartbreakers.
+Petty started a solo career, but soon reconvened with the members of Mudcrutch, naming them The Heartbreakers.
 Lead guitarist Campbell and keyboardist Tench were joined by drummer Stan Lynch and bassist Ron Blair.
-Their debut album featured The Byrds-inspired ‘American Girl’ – it later became a signature song for Petty, but he was initially more popular in the UK than in his home country.
-In 1979, Petty was signed to MCA Records, and the production of Jimmy Iovine helped ‘Don’t Do Me Like That’, ‘Refugee’, and Damn The Torpedoes to become successful.
+Their 1976 debut album featured The Byrds-inspired ‘American Girl’ – it later became a signature song for Petty, but he was initially more popular in the UK than in his home country.
+In 1979, Petty was signed to MCA Records, and the larger-scale production of Jimmy Iovine helped ‘Don’t Do Me Like That’, ‘Refugee’, and Damn The Torpedoes to become very successful.

 Petty emerged in the late 1970s, and his self-deprecation and stripped-back sound made him an ideal rock star for the punk era.
 Like The Jam were doing in the UK at the same time, Petty took his cues from the mid-1960s.
 The Rolling Stones, The Byrds, and Bob Dylan are all clear influences.